robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 ## 1.0 Set up Email

-For sending emails from our app we are going to use <a href="https://nodemailer.com/" target="_blank">https://nodemailer.com/</a>.
+For sending emails from our app you are going to use <a href="https://nodemailer.com/" target="_blank">https://nodemailer.com/</a>.

-During development we are going to preview / check sent email with <a href="https://ethereal.email/" target="_blank">https://ethereal.email/</a>.
+During development you are going to preview / check sent email with <a href="https://ethereal.email/" target="_blank">https://ethereal.email/</a>.

-Once everything works in development we are going to use a free <a href="https://sendgrid.com/pricing/" target="_blank">https://sendgrid.com/pricing/</a> SendGrid account that allows us to send up to 100 emails per day.
+Once everything works in development you are going to use a free <a href="https://sendgrid.com/pricing/" target="_blank">https://sendgrid.com/pricing/</a> SendGrid account that allows us to send up to 100 emails per day.

 ### 1.1 Set up basic app styles, layout and email page with a SvelteKit default form action